iPzard/mkvtoolnix-batch-tool/README.md

 # MKVToolNix Batch Tools
-> Batch subtitle processing tools to help add/merge (or remove) subtitles from your video library.
+> Batch subtitle processing tools to help add or remove subtitles from your video library.
 <br>

 ## 💾 Downloads